Berkeley Marina Directions

 Adventure Playground will be open ONLY weekends starting August 20.

-Jobs at adventure playground! .-We are looking for subs and staff for weekdays and weekends during the fall.
+Jobs at adventure playground! .-We are looking for subs and staff for weekdays and weekends .
 Apply NOW!

 Adventure Playground Recreation Leader Part-time $12.61- $26.24/hour (depending on experience).
 Application and Questionnaire Do you love working outdoors with kids?
 Like to build, paint and get really dirty?
 Come work at the Adventure Playground.